N-Tsunke/Operating-Systems-and-Becoming-Power-User-Project/README.md

 ---

-# Step 6: Install Git Using Chocolatey

-## Step 6.1: Chocolately Installation
+# Step 6: Chocolately Installation

 A version number confirmed that: